-3Please note that the terms "Gateway" and "Smart Meter Gateway" (SMGW) are used synonymously within this document
+6Please note that the terms "Gateway" and "Smart Meter Gateway" (SMGW) are used synonymously within this document

-Term Definition Source (if any) Meter Data Meter readings that allow calculation of the quantity of a commodity, for example electricity, gas, water or heat consumed or produced over a period.
-Other readings and data may also be included 4 (such as quality data, events and alarms).
+Term Definition Source (if any) Meter The term Meter refers to a unit for measuring the consumption or production of a certain commodity with additional functionality.
+It collects consumption or production data and transmits this data to the Gateway.
+As not all aspects of a Smart Meter according to [CEN] are implemented in the descriptions within this document the term Meter is used.
+The Meter has to be able to encrypt and sign the data it sends and will typically deploy a Security Module for this.
+Please note that the term Meter refers to metering devices for all kinds of commodities.
+[CEN], adopted Meter Data Meter readings that allow calculation of the quantity of a commodity, for example electricity, gas, water or heat consumed or produced over a period.
+Other readings and data may also be included 7 (such as quality data, events and alarms).
 [CEN] Security Module A Security device utilised by the Gateway for cryptographic support - typically realised in form of a smart card.
 The complete description of the Security Module can be found in [SM-PP].
 Service Technician Human entity that is responsible for diagnostic purposes.
 Smart Metering System The Smart Metering System consists of a Smart Meter Gateway and connected to one or more meters.
 In addition, CLS (i.e. generation plants) may be connected with the gateway for dedicated communication purposes.
 User, external entity Human or IT entity possibly interacting with the TOE from outside of the TOE boundary.
 [CC] WAN, Wide Area Network Extended data communication network connecting a large number of communication devices over a large geographical area.
 [CEN]